pedronelpiedras/orbidi_test/readme.txt

  - unzip orbidi_test-main
  - In a terminal go into the folder
  - create a virtual env
- - activate vitual env
+ - activate virtual env
  - run 'pip install -r requirements.txt'
  - run 'docker compose up'
+ - go into a diferent terminal into the same folder, activate the virtual env
+ - run 'pip install requests'
- - go into a diferent terminal and run 'python ./scripts/create_entries.py' to create locations, categories and location_categories_reviewed
+ - run 'python ./scripts/create_entries.py' to create locations, categories and location_categories_reviewed
  - in the same terminal run 'python ./scripts/get_entries.py' to get 10 recomended location-category entries